chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

 ### Brief Overview
-When tackling this process let's first consider the steps involved in accomplishing our goal in this first part and setting ourselves up for the working with that data..
+When tackling this process, first we should consider the steps involved in accomplishing our goal as well as what we need to do to be able to move on to the second part.
 In this order (roughly) we need to do the following:

 * Specify the url to scrape data from
 * Make our web request